Tresonče

-History

-The village is known to exist since 1467 (registered in an Ottoman book).
-The inhabitants of the village are called Mijaks.
-The Mijaks are divided as Muslims and Orthodox Christians.
-In 1467, the village was classified as a road keeping village, guarding the roads from criminals who took over land and stole cattle.
-From 1879 to 1912, Tresonče was part of the Manastir Vilayet of the Ottoman Empire.

 Demographics

+Tresonče (Trasniça) is attested in the Ottoman defter of 1467 as a village in the ziamet of Reka which was under the authority of Karagöz Bey.
+The village appears as an uninhabited.

 According to the statistics of the Bulgarian ethnographer Vasil Kanchov from 1900, 1320 inhabitants lived in the village of Tresonče, all Bulgarians.

 According to the Secretary of the Bulgarian Exarchate Dimitar Mišev ("La Macédoine et sa Population Chrétienne"), in 1905 there were 1680 Bulgarians (exarchists) in Tresonče.

+According to a 1929 ethnographic map by Russian Slavist Afanasy Selishchev, Tresonče was a Bulgarian village.

+According to the 1942 Albanian census, Tresonče was inhabited by 454 Bulgarians.

 The village is traditionally inhabited by the ethnographic group of Mijaks, the inhabitants identifying as ethnic Macedonians (as of the 2021 census; 24 inhabitants).